rrhinox/k8s-cka-prep-utils/README.md

 + <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/>
 + <https://kubernetes.io/docs/home/>

+## Kubernetes Updates

+> ⚠️ **For kubeadm,kubelet and kubectl installation Note:** The legacy package repositories (apt.kubernetes.io and yum.kubernetes.io) have been deprecated and frozen starting from September 13, 2023. ***Using the new package repositories hosted at pkgs.k8s.io is strongly recommended*** and required in order to install Kubernetes versions released after September 13, 2023.
+The deprecated legacy repositories, and their contents, might be removed at any time in the future and without a further notice period.
+The new package repositories provide downloads for Kubernetes versions starting with v1.24.0.

 ## 🧪 Lab Prerequisites
 The lab requires the installation and use of the following tools
 + VirtualBox